scvalex/ltc/docs/interim.md

 synchronized.
 Solutions include distributed version control systems such as git, traditional databases such as MySQL, and modern NoSQL data stores such as Redis.
-But all these make tacit assumptions about the communication channel; for instance, all assume that the round-trip times between nodes is relatively short.
+But all these make tacit assumptions about the communication medium: that the round-trip times between nodes is relatively short, and that the channel is mostly error-free.
 Although these assumptions hold withing data centers, and sometimes, on the Internet, they do not hold for some extreme situations such as interplanetary communications.
 LTc aims to define and implement synchronization protocols for such situations.

 \end{abstract}